 - Very useful for people with print disabilities such as dyslexia or mild visual impairments, and people with English as a second language.

 Burlington Public Library has BrowseAloud functionality on computers inside the library.

-To launch the BrowseAloud toolbar on the library website, click on the BrowseAloud icon in the top right corner of the library’s web pages.
-BrowseAloud functions will work on Burlington Public Library web pages, but please be aware that links on library web pages may lead to websites that do not have BrowseAloud functionality.
+To launch the BrowseAloud toolbar on the library website, click/tap on the BrowseAloud icon in the bottom right corner of the library’s web pages or on the orange icon at the bottom right on the screen of your mobile device.
+BrowseAloud functions work on Burlington Public Library web pages, but please be aware that links on library web pages may lead to websites that do not have BrowseAloud functionality.

 Use the floating tool bar to access BrowseAloud features and options.
 The toolbar is keyboard accessible and the text description of each button can be read aloud.
 This toolbar provides instant high quality speech at the touch of a button—no need to download anything.

 Hover to Speak Mode